ogoshi2000/efficient_CHeeSE/README.md

 # Evaluation
-Models for evaluation are not included in git but can be provided on request.

 For Evaluation of the pre-trained models.
 The parameters `lower_test_limit` and `upper_test_limit` in `baselines/stance_detection/< MODEL >_baseline_config.json` (possible choices: `bert`,`gottbert`,`longformer`,`nystromformer`)